Coronado local makes sandcastles for a living

 Coronado Times captures Bill Pavlacka building one of his castles in Coronado, California.

-Maddy Daly, Social Media Editor
+Maddy Daly, Assistant Editor

 Bill Pavlacka, also known as “Sandcastle Man,” has been making giant and carefully detailed sandcastles in Coronado in front of the Hotel Del.
 Many locals know him for his unique passion and have observed his work for years.
 He now commissions his work, offering castles for special events or group lessons and he continues to make creative castles on the side.